478 infra projects show cost overruns worth Rs 4.4 lakh crore

 Delay in tie-up for project financing, delay in finalisation of detailed engineering, change in scope, delay in tendering, ordering and equipment supply, and law and order problems, among others, are the other reasons, the report said.

-The report also cited 'state-wise lockdown due to COVID-19' as a reason for the delay in implementation of these projects.
+The report also cited 'state-wise lockdown due to Covid' as a reason for the delay in implementation of these projects.

-It has also been observed that project agencies are not reporting revised cost estimates and commissioning schedules for many projects, which suggests that time/cost overrun figures are underreported, it added.